Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-10.md

 <!-- [Assignment 8 - Typescript](../assignments/assignment-08.md) -->

-Choose one:

 - Update one of your libraries: Date lib or String Lib to TypeScript.
-- Do the TypeScript Exercism: https://exercism.io/my/tracks/typescript
+- Do the TypeScript Exercism: https://exercism.org/tracks

 <!-- > -->